 If you are incapacitated or incompetent, who can handle your financial affairs (e.g., pay your bills, manage your stocks, bonds, assets, ensure that your medical bills are paid and that your family is cared for, etc.)?
 There is a common misconception that by the virtue of marriage your spouse will be able to handle your financial affairs; that is incorrect.

-For information or to schedule a FREE 1 hour initial estate planning consultation in Charlotte, contact us today.
-One of our experienced estate planning attorneys at Weaver, Bennett & Bland can help you with either your North Carolina or South Carolina estate planning needs.
+For information or to schedule a FREE 1-hour initial estate planning consultation in Matthews, contact us today.
+One of our experienced estate planning attorneys at Weaver, Bennett & Bland can help you with either your North Carolina estate planning needs.

 A durable general power of attorney is an inexpensive solution to avoid guardianship and to enable you to appoint a trusted individual or individuals to handle your financial affairs.
-This document is very important in that it extends beyond your incapacity or incompetency, which can last for years.
+This document is very important in that it extends beyond your incapacity or incompetence, which can last for years.